Violent Felony Offenses

 Crimes against persons are among those taken most seriously by the criminal codes of the United States and the State of Florida.
 Our lawmakers have determined that, because of the inherent threat to the life, health, and safety of the victims of such crimes, those who commit them should be subject to stiffer penalties than for non-violent offenses.
 Those penalties may be further increased if the perpetrator injures the victim during the event, displays or uses a firearm or other dangerous weapon, or has prior convictions for other offenses, whether or not they are similar to the offense in question.

-Some of the most common violent felony offenses under Florida law are listed below.
-These and similar offenses are generally handled in state courts, unless they occur on Federal property, or are otherwise subject by law to United States jurisdiction.
+Some of the most common violent felony offenses under Florida law are summarized below.
+(These and similar offenses are generally handled in state courts, unless they occur on Federal property, or are otherwise subject by law to U.S. jurisdiction.)

 - Robbery (Chapter 812, Florida Statutes)—the taking of property of another by force, violence, assault, or putting the victim in fear of such force, violence, or assault.

 - Kidnapping (Ch.
 787, Florida Statutes)—the forcible or secret confinement of another person against his or her will, with the intent to hold the person for ransom or reward; to use them as a shield or hostage, or to force them to commit another felony; and the like.

 - Sexual battery (Ch.
 794, Florida Statutes)—see the Sexual Offenses section.

 - Arson (Ch.
 806, Florida Statutes)—the intentional burning of a structure which is known to be inhabited by another human being; is a place where persons are normally present; or is a dwelling, whether inhabited or not.